It’s no surprise employment contracts are written in favour of the employer

 For this reason, before you sign, you’ll need a lawyer to review your contract to ensure your rights, finances, benefits, perks, exit from the company, and future opportunities, are protected.

 With an employment contract review, you can avoid surprises, loss of income and opportunity, and litigation.

 - Employment contracts are written in favour of the employer (bears mentioning twice)

 - Employers often give you a deadline to sign in order to rush the process

 - Employers want to restrict your access to the “common law” which can severely limit your financial gain and career opportunities

 - Employers want the option to change your job or duties and prevent you from objecting or claiming constructive dismissal

-- Any verbal promises, conditions, or benefits previously discussed that aren’t included in your contract are not enforceable
+- Any verbal promises, conditions, or benefits previously discussed that aren’t included in your contract are not enforceable, and

 - Ambiguous language and complex legalese is a tactic that serves the employer

 - A crystal clear picture of your role/duties, compensation, and employment terms